Breastfeeding. It’s more complicated than you think.

 If you have preemies and/or multiple babies...you can still make enough milk, in many cases (and if not, you can look into donor milk here).
 And if your baby has a low birth weight, they still might be able to take milk straight from your breast right away.
 More options: pumping or a feeding tube could work, especially if your baby is unable to suck or swallow or is in the NICU.

 As that commercial for Frida Mom showed, lactation and feeding can be unglamorous and exhausting.
 And it’s just one of the many major changes that moms must navigate as part of their so-called fourth trimester.
 But help is out there.
 La Leche League International is a reliable database for breastfeeding questions and support groups.
 Lactation consultants with IBCLC certification (like Brianne Taggart, who we talked to for this guide) can work with you in person (your hospital may have an IBCLC on staff) or virtually.
-Good news if you’re insured: the cost of breast pumps and lactation consultants are mostly covered under the Affordable Care Act.
+And Ovia Health has a suite of apps for whatever parenting stage you're in.
+Good news if you’re insured: The cost of breast pumps and lactation consultants are mostly covered under the Affordable Care Act.

 When it comes to breastfeeding, every mom and baby have their own style.
 Talk to your doctor about the best way to feed your newborn.
 And here’s a reminder to prioritize your own physical and mental health, because your body – not just your routine – will experience plenty of changes along the way, too.